DeSantis to expand 'Don't Say Gay' law to all grades

-The proposal, which would not require legislative approval, is scheduled for a vote next month before the state Board of Education and has been put forth by state Education Department, both of which are led by appointees of the governor.
+The proposal, which would not require legislative approval, is scheduled for a vote next month before the state Board of Education and has been put forward by the state Education Department, both of which are led by appointees of the governor.

 The rule change would ban lessons on sexual orientation and gender identity from grades 4 to 12, unless required by existing state standards or as part of reproductive health instruction that students can choose not to take.
 The initial law that DeSantis championed last spring bans those lessons in kindergarten through the third grade.
 The change was first reported by the Orlando Sentinel.